laro/Cilia/README.md

     - “Make simple things simple” (or at least short to write),
       encourage use of smart pointers.
     - **`Type+ pointer`**
+        - a "plus pointer",
+        - a pointer with ownership: the object will be deleted when the pointer is deleted (e.g. goes out of scope).
         - `T+` is short for **`UniquePtr<T>`** (i.e. a unique pointer to a single object)
         - `T[0]+` is short for **`UniquePtr<T[0]>`** (i.e. a unique pointer to a C/C++ array of fixed but unknown size, `0` is just a dummy here)
             - TODO `UniquePtr<T[]>` seems possible in C++ (it is an "incomplete type").
 But in Cilia `T[]` is an `Array<T>`, so we use `T[0]` instead.